How To Write Your Resume If You Are Changing Career

 You shouldn’t be afraid to stay away from a transitional chronological resume format and choose the functional one instead.
 The thing is, all chronological resumes focus on your employment background and place your latest job on the top.

-However, as you might have understood, experience (especially the one listed in a reverse order) will never be a strong point for career changers.
+However, as you might have understood, experience (especially the one listed in reverse order) will never be a strong point for career changers.

 Your functional resume should be all about skills and strong accomplishments because of its specific formatting and structure.
 It divides skills into groupings according to their area of usage.